RyanDev2/rinsey-hacks/README.md

 Hacking Practise Minigame
 Customizable Hacking Practise Script for FiveM (QBCore & QBox)

+I plan to change this in the future and make it more advanced this is just the start for me

 🔹 Easily integrate any minigame into your hacking system!

 🔹 Supports bl_ui as the default minigames